rajivrnyc/clinic-management-system/README.md

 - Currently I do not have functionality to add a new room to the clinic.
 - I do not have any methods that might describe the beahvior of non clinical staff members.
 - I do not have room number as an attribute of the Room object itself.
-- If there are to many patients in a respective waiting room my map will not cleanly reflect this do to the limitations provided by the size of my output and the font size of the text.
+- If there are too many patients in a respective waiting room my map will not cleanly reflect this do to the limitations provided by the size of my output and the font size of the text.
+- Similar to the last point, my view will not cleanly reflect too many patients in a given waiting room if an excess are to be added.

 ### Citations